andypotatohy/roast/README.md

     roast('example/subject1.nii',{'G12',1,'J7',-1},'captype','biosemi')

 Run simulation on subject1 with anode on G12 (1 mA) and cathode on J7 (-1
-mA) from the extended BioSemi-256 system (see `capInfo.xls` under the root directory of ROAST).
+mA) from the extended BioSemi-256 system (see `capInfo.xlsx` under the root directory of ROAST).

 #### Example 5